jgonfsbl/nomad-consul-vault/README.md

     net.ipv6.conf.eth0.disable_ipv6 = 1
     ```

-- Edit /etc/rc.local, and add before `exit 0` this line
+- Edit /etc/rc.local, and add before `exit 0` this line **OR** ensure it was already added and continue to the final step power recycling the system.
   ```
   service procps reload
   ```